 Hi,im sam hahn, been processed with a eviction on 16th of october,2018 at borgata condomiums.
 I thought THE law-officer onsite who processes the eviction mentioned, we have 30days to remove our belongings from the propertie.
 But the landlord's keeps mentions theyll give us 2hours before this...
 Read more »

 If you got in trouble in another state (CA) for a felony (evading a peace officer) and you have a lease with an apartment complex in another state (NV) but they don’t accept felons but you already have a lease with them prior to the incident do they have to accept you back?
 Or tell your PO it’s...
 Read more »

 The apartment complex can be held responsible for an injury resulting from a fallen stove, it would just depend on a few factors.
 Was the stove installed negligently?
 Did the apartment complex have any other complaints of a similar nature?
 (Notice).

 A lease is a contract.
 I don't know what you mean when you state that your names were taken off the lease.
 Unless the landlord agreed to amend the lease to remove you as tenants or unless the lease expired and you vacated, you are subject to its terms.

 Suggest you contact a member of the Nevada Trial Lawyers Association who handles things like nursing home neglect.
 They give free consults.
 Generally, the landlord would not be under a duty to get the tenant help.
-I'm surprised they let it go that far, but I don't see a jury saying they had to do...Read more »
+I'm surprised they let it go that far, but I don't see a jury saying they...Read more »

 This rule is so that they can extort money out of tenants and charge them or raise their rent.
 They do this every year when tenants get their energy assistance money.
 They try to take is from them.
 There are numerous trailers without the required fence and some use boards and and wood fencing.